artur-ciocanu/launch.en/help/api/app-configurations.md

 ## Delete an app configuration

-You can update an app configuration by including its ID in the path of a DELETE request.
+You can delete an app configuration by including its ID in the path of a DELETE request.

 **API format**